 Look-Alikes and Sound-Alikes are Common with Medications

 There are limits to language – and we are running low on new letters and unique names for medications.
-For example – Several years ago, a new medication became available to treat cometpeptic ulcers and gastric reflux.
+For example – Several years ago, a new medication became available to treat peptic ulcers and gastric reflux.
 Losec was widely used until several incidents occurred where it was confused with a very different drug – Lasix (a diuretic to reduce fluid in the body).
 The makers of Losec recognized this hazard and changed the name to Prilosec to reduce the potential for error.

 Here are just some of many other medications at risk of being easily confused: